 2014-15 EOPC Proposal Writing Training

-EOPC will conduct proposal writing training in fall 2014, which will also be broadcast over the Internet on Media Site Live.
-Please monitor this page for further information on the presentation.
+EOPC will conduct proposal writing training on Tuesday, September 30, 2014, 1:30-3:00 p.m. in 112 Kern Building.
+The training will also be broadcast over the Internet on Media Site Live.
+This training is strongly recommended for EOPC proposal writers to optimize the chances of developing a successful proposal.

 - EOPC shown at workshop [PDF]